 06 of 12

-The 22nd Fort Belvoir Oktober Fest will take place over the last weekend in September in 2018.
+The annual Fort Belvoir Oktober Fest takes place over the last weekend in September.
 This four-day festival includes carnival rides, games, music, and dancing and gives guests a chance to sample authentic German beers and cuisine.
 Attractions and vendors for the open-air market will be located on Fremont Field of Fort Belvoir in Fairfax County, Virginia.

 07 of 12

-The Frederick's Oktoberfest, presented by the Rotary Club of Frederick County and sponsored by Flying Dog Brewery, takes place at the Frederick Fairgrounds and is broken into two days, Friday and Saturday, September 28 and 29, 2018.
+The Frederick's Oktoberfest, presented by the Rotary Club of Frederick County and sponsored by Flying Dog Brewery, takes place at the Frederick Fairgrounds and is broken into two days.

-Friday night is a 21-and-over event featuring an opening ceremony, keg tapping, The Inaugural Oktoberfest Games, and a performance by The Reagan Years.
-All day Saturday, the whole family can enjoy kids' German games and activities, a German spelling bee, a German genealogy workshop, a root beer luge, yodeling contest, strongest man and woman contest, and musical performances appropriate for all ages.
+The first night is a 21-and-over event featuring an opening ceremony, keg tapping, Oktoberfest games, and live music.
+The following day, the whole family can enjoy kids' German games and activities, a German spelling bee, a German genealogy workshop, a root beer luge, yodeling contest, strongest man and woman contest, and musical performances appropriate for all ages.

 08 of 12

-Das Best Oktoberfest will take place on October 13, 2018, at the M&T Bank Stadium Lots in Baltimore, Maryland.
-The festival will include over 150 unique beers, German wines and schnapps, German foods and other festival goodies, Oompah bands, live music, and contests for kids and adults alike.
-Admission ranges from $40 up, but children under the age of 13 get in free.Continue to 9 of 12 below.
+Das Best Oktoberfest takes place in October, at the M&T Bank Stadium Lots in Baltimore, Maryland.
+The festival includes over 150 unique beers, German wines and schnapps, German foods and other festival goodies, Oompah bands, live music, and contests for kids and adults alike.
+Children under the age of 13 get in free.Continue to 9 of 12 below.

 09 of 12